 Other training opportunities for faculty supervisors are noted below.
 This is not an exhaustive list.

 - President’s Award for Excellence in Teaching and Graduate Supervision

 Below are resources for faculty members who supervise graduate students.
 This is not an exhaustive list.

-- Guidelines for Academic Units to use in Recommending the Appointment of Graduat
+- Guidelines for Academic Units to use in Recommending the Apt of Grad Supervisors

-- Funding Guidelines: Guidelines for Awarding of School of Graduate Studies Fello
+- Guidelines for Awarding of School of Graduate Studies Fellowships

 - Academic misconduct